eclipse-sensinact/org.eclipse.sensinact.gateway/docs/core/metrics.md

   * `-p99`: 99th percentile of values / times
   * `-p99_9`: 99.9th percentile of values / times

-All reported metrics are stored in the sensiNact twin model at once using the `PrototypePush` service.
+All reported metrics are stored in the sensiNact twin model at once using the `DataUpdate` service.
 As a result, if many metrics have to be stored, the operation might impact the measured metrics themselves, like the core task time.

 ## Listen to metrics reports